 Here I’ve gathered those all important dates that you just can’t overlook when planning a trip to the most magical place on earth.

 200 Days Out – Getting Things Organised

 From 180 days out you can start booking your advance dining reservations (ADR’S).
 So from the 200 days out mark, you’ll need to start thinking about what Disney World parks you’ll be visiting on what days.

 Show times, Park opening times and extra magic hours (EMH) won’t officially be released until 6 months before your trip which can make this decision kind of tricky.

 To help decide the best days to go to each park during your stay it helps to use a crowd calendar.
-Touring Plans and Undercover Tourist both offer free access to their crowd calendars.
+Touring Plans and Undercover Tourist both offer free access to their crowd calendars thirty days in advance, or if you have a subscription, up to 365 days in advance.
 These calendars help decipher the least crowded days in each of the Disney parks They also have anticipated park opening hours and park show times.
 All data comes from previous years.
 Using touring plans has made a huge difference to our trip meaning we’re able to experience a lot more.

 At this point you should also create a My Disney Experience account through the official Disney World website.
 This account is vital to your trip as its used to make Advance Dining Reservations (ADRS) and Fastpass reservations.
 It’s also a great tool for creating your own itinerary and has cool little extras like customizing your magic bands.

 180 Days Out – ADR’S ADR’S ADR’S!

 The advance dining reservation booking window opens 180 days before your visit.
 This does however have a different meaning to those staying at an onsite Disney World Resort hotel to those at a non-Disney hotel.